How to take payments from European customers

-Taking payments from customers in a European country has traditionally been a confusing affair.
-With different payment habits, country-specific terminology and 24 different languages to operate in, you may find it rather daunting when expanding your business across Europe.

-With the Single European Payments Area (SEPA), taking payments from across Europe has been made a lot easier.
+With the arrival of the new Single European Payments Area (SEPA), taking payments from across Europe has been made a lot easier.
 This guide will give you an overview of the payment methods used in European countries.
 We'll also explore some of the most popular payment methods on a country-by-country basis.

 The best payment method for your business will depend on the type of payments you are collecting as well as the country you’re collecting payments from.